OceanOptics/Instrumentino_fork/README.md

 controlling Arduino based experimental instruments and any other instrument for which python API exist or can be developped.

-## Differences between Instrumentino and Inlinino
+## Differences between Instrumentino v1 and Inlinino
-The main difference between Instrumentino and Inlinino resid in the fact that Instrumentino is build to control instruments during short period of time (less than a day) whereas inlinino can only read data from those instruments but during an extensive period of time.
+The main difference between Instrumentino and Inlinino resids in the fact that Instrumentino is build to control instruments during short period of time (less than a day) whereas inlinino can only read data from those instruments but during an extensive period of time.
 In fact, inlinino use a ring buffer to